 Our Story

-Wānaka Mountain Guides is proudly locally owned and operated by certified New Zealand mountain guides and offers personalised mountain guiding, instruction, and adventures throughout the Southern Alps / Kā Tiritiri o te Moana.
-We have a commitment to operate sustainably and regeneratively to look after our communities and mountain playgrounds for the future.
+Wānaka Mountain Guides is proudly locally owned and operated by certified New Zealand mountain guides and offers personalised mountain adventures throughout the Southern Alps / Kā Tiritiri o te Moana.
+This means that all aspects our guiding services are managed by guides with direct experience delivering all the trips and courses that we offer.
+We utilise a small team of local, established guides and commit to operating sustainably and regeneratively to look after our people, communities, and mountain playgrounds for the future.

 Lake Wānaka